databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/PYTHON_SETUP_TELEMETRY.md

 setup is a signal about provisioning time, not about breakage. `not_started` is distinct because there is no phase or error code to attribute the break to.

-### The `adopt` phase
+### The extension-side phases

-`adopt` is a **synthetic seventh phase**, appended to the CLI's canonical six.
-It covers pointing the MS Python extension at the provisioned venv — an extension-side step that happens _after_ the CLI exits, so the CLI's own `phases` array cannot describe it.
+Two phases are appended to the CLI's canonical six.
+Both cover steps that run _after_ the CLI has already exited ok, so its own `phases` array cannot describe
+them:

+-   **`adopt`** — pointing the MS Python extension at the provisioned venv.
 A venv the editor never selects is unusable, so this counts as a setup failure.
+-   **`persist`** — recording the drift-detection baseline and readiness.
+The environment itself works, but the extension's own state did not stick.

+The success report is emitted only after both have completed, so a throw in either is never recorded as `ok`.
+It is emitted _before_ the success toast,
+though: `showSuccess` resolves only when the user dismisses the notification, and folding think-time into `duration` would wreck the metric.

+### `envKey` is constrained before emission

 `envKey` is a runtime coordinate from a closed vocabulary, **never** a cluster id or a user-chosen cluster name.
+It is validated against the CLI's two documented shapes (`serverless/serverless-v<N>` and `dbr/<sparkVersion>`) before being emitted; anything else collapses to `"other"`.

+This matters because the key is copied out of CLI JSON that the parser deliberately validates only minimally, and the DBR arm is a raw `"dbr/" + sparkVersion` concatenation.
+Without the check, schema drift or an unexpected runtime string could put unbounded, potentially identifying, high-cardinality content into a field documented as categorical.

 ## Two ERD fields deliberately not reported